 Bilateral economic and trade relationship

-In 2014 total two-way merchandise trade between Australia and Norway was worth A$635 million.
-Australian exports to Norway were valued at A$194 million, predominantly ships and boats (including hovercraft), inorganic chemical elements, pumps (excluding liquid pumps) and parts, and arms and ammunition.
-Merchandise imports from Norway were valued at A$441 million, consisting mainly of specialised machinery and parts, electrical distributing equipment, fish and measuring and analysing instruments.
+In 2014-15 total two-way merchandise trade between Australia and Norway was worth A$543 million.
+Australian exports to Norway were valued at A$171 million, predominantly ships and boats (including hovercraft), pumps (excluding liquid pumps) and parts.
+Merchandise imports from Norway were valued at A$371 million, consisting mainly of fish products, specialised machinery and parts, and measuring and analysing instruments.

 For advice on doing business in Norway, see Austrade’s website